-At the end of the Environmental Screening Process, the proponent issues a "Statement of Completion."
-A Statement of Completion is issued to formalize the completion of the Environmental Screening Process when:
+At the end of the Environmental Screening Process, the proponent submits a "Statement of Completion."
+A Statement of Completion is submitted to formalize the completion of the Environmental Screening Process when:

-- a Screening Report and/or Environmental Review Report, or an Equivalent Review Process Report (see section B.5.1.1) was prepared, and no requests for elevation were submitted during the 30-day review period; or - a final decision on a request to elevate the project was made not to elevate
+- a Screening Report and/or Environmental Review Report, or an Equivalent Review Process Report (see section B.5.1.1) was prepared, and no requests for elevation were submitted and no elevation was required on the Minister's own initiative; or - an elevation request was submitted and the Minister decides not to elevate.